swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event administrator](images/amy_new_event_administrator.png)

-* Select the name of the Carpentries Regional Coordinator responsible for managing this workshop.
+* Select the name of The Carpentries Regional Coordinator responsible for managing this workshop.

 ![AMY new event assigned to](images/amy_new_event_assigned_to.png)